 Big Creek Herd Area

 On August 6, 2009, lightning sparked a fire that stripped this area bare, as high winds fanned the flames across 44,000 acres.
 The Big Pole Fire, as it was dubbed, left only blackened skeletons of tens of thousands of juniper trees across a five-by-fifteen mile swath along the eastern side of UT-196.
-As of 2015, grasses and low-lying shrubbery blanket these hills again, but most of this area remains a designated fire rehabilitation zone.
+Access to the area was restricted for several years thereafter to allow rehabilitation.
+Restrictions were lifted September 29, 2017.
+Grasses and low-lying shrubbery blanket these hills again, but the devastation wrought by that fire remains evident nearly everywhere you look.

 Other Points of Interest

 Lone Rock dominates the landscape immediately south of I-80.
 The photo above, taken from inside the herd area, shows why some refer to this formation as Submarine Rock.

 Horseshoe Spring flows immediately west of UT-196.
 A small parking lot provides access to a short boardwalk trail.

 Horseshoe Spring OHV Trails etch the knolls east of the highway opposite Horseshoe Spring.

 The Iosepa Cemetery rests about 4.5 miles south of Horseshoe Spring.
 Several monuments tell the story of a pioneering Polynesian community that brought this valley to life for nearly three decades, from 1889 through 1917.

 - Horseshoe Knolls from UT 196: 40° 36.925' N 112° 42.200' W